333 E. Washington Street, Stockton, CA 95202 (209) 468-1000

 Intake and Assessment

-mandatedreporterca.com. additionally the Suspected Child Abuse Report that is mandatory for all mandated reporters to complete and send in after their call to CPS can be downloaded at ag.ca.gov.
+Additionally the State of California provides information on their website.
+Helpful information can be found at mandatedreporterca.com. additionally the Suspected Child Abuse Report that is mandatory for all mandated reporters to complete and send in after their call to CPS can be downloaded at oag.ca.gov.

 (209) 468-1333